ruby-processing/propane/_editors/atom.md

 permalink: /editors/atom/
 keywords: ide, ruby, propane, atom
 ---
+Unless you are a vim aficionado you should probably prefer to use atom.

 ### Install Atom ###

 See [website][atom] (or scroll to bottom of [releases page for downloads][releases] on github)